FIRST Lego League Challenge: Table performance

 When the official competition convenes, each team brings their robot to compete on an official challenge mat identical to their own.
-Two team members are allowed at the board during a match; however, they can switch out with others in the team.
+Two to four team members are allowed at the board during a match; however, they can switch out with others in the team.
 In the case of a serious problem, such as the entire robot breaking down, the entire team is allowed at the board for as long as the problem persists.
 Members are not permitted to bring additional robots or any other items to the board during the competition.

-The robot starts in an area marked as 'base', a white area in the corner or to one side of the table.
+The robot starts in one of two areas marked as 'base', a white area in each bottom corner of the mat.
 While at base, two team members are allowed to touch the robot and start programs.
 If the team touches the robot outside of base (an 'interruption'), the referee will issue a penalty, resulting in the removal of a Precision Token.
 These are stationary LEGO models that increase the final score if they remain until the end, providing an incentive to not interrupt the robot.
 The robot is not required to return to base; some teams have completed all their missions without returning to base during the time allowed to complete the missions.
 In fact, in the 2008–09, 2009–10, 2011-13 and 2021 challenges, points were awarded if the robot was in one of two specified areas, not including base, at the end of the two and a half minute match.